albarron/academic-kickstart/content/authors/arianna/_index.md

 #   link: files/cv.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email: ""
+email: "arianna.muti2 [at] unibo.it"

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Researchers
+- PhD Students
 ---

-Alberto Barrón-Cedeño
+Arianna Muti